ossuarium/chef-core/README.md

 #### Actions

-- create: Creates the service.
+- create: creates the service.
 Default action.
-- delete: Deletes the service.
+- delete: deletes the service.

 #### Attribute Parameters

-- name: The name of the service.
+- name: the name of the service

 ## Development and Testing